matteogiorgi/qint/README.md

 # Quantitative resources
-This repository contains a collection of material, useful for quant interviews preparation: from books and notes to online lectures, from coding to math.
+This repository contains a collection of useful material for quant interviews.
 Everything is always a work in progress, do not expect anything fancy.